 This is also the sandwich that convinced us that lightly toasting the bread is a necessary step in fish finger sandwich assembly.

 Sonic Sandwich, 5 Little Portland Street, W1W 7JD

 The best… egg mayo sandwich

 St. John do British classics so perfectly and their egg mayo sandwich is no exception.
 You’ll find it on the bar menu occasionally, and it’s a must-order.
-The soft white bread (baked by them, naturally) holds so much rich egg mixture, which we think is possibly enriched with extra yolks.
+The soft white bread (baked by them, naturally) bulges with rich egg mixture, which we think is possibly enriched with extra yolks.
 There’s watercress too but it’s chopped so as not to pull from the sandwich and slap against your chin, and there’s mayonnaise, which is run through with a tickle of malt vinegar, to keep the British theme.
 It’s a perfect sandwich and the ultimate comfort food.

 St. John, 26 St. John Street, EC1M 4AY

 Blu Top’s distinctive ice cream sandwiches are all over Instagram come summer and they taste as good as they look.
 It’s the inventive flavours that win them fans, such as coconut and black cherry with brown butter chocolate cookies, or brown toast and jam, which is a brown sugar ice cream with raspberry jam ripple and crisp cinnamon rye bread crumbs.
 They’re messy but worth every dribble.

 If you want to shake up your BLT routine then head to Black Axe Mangal, a Kiss worshipping kebab shop in Islington that turns out food with serious punch.
 Their BLT is a made to order flatbread brushed with butter, filled with super fatty bacon, layered with tomato and black chilli, Romaine lettuce dressed with aioli and pickled red onions.